nanditsr11/GuessIt/README.md

     return Math.floor(Math.random() * <YOUR_RANGE>) + <MIN_VALUE>;
   }

+## Change Styles
+To modify the look and feel of the game:

+  - Open styles.css.
+  - Update styles like colors, fonts, or layouts as desired.

-"main.py" contains the code to run the app on terminal.
+- "main.py" contains the code to run the app on terminal.

+## License
+This project is released under the MIT License.
+Feel free to use, modify, and distribute it as you like.